document.write('

 SOAN-325 Global Connections (4 Credits)

-(G) This course turns a critical anthropological lens onto the complex and increasingly interconnected interactions between societies and cultures-In particular, the course examines the legacy of colonialsim, the rise and fall of nationalism(s), migration, intercultural interactions, commodification and late capitalism, the fate of local communities within global economic and political systems, with a particular focuse on travel and tourism as a powerful contemporary vehicle of globalization.
+(G) This course turns a critical lens onto the complex and increasingly interconnected interactions between societies and cultures.
+In particular, the course examines the colonialism, migration, intercultural interactions, commodification and late capitalism, the fate of local communities within global economic and political systems, with a particular focuse on travel and tourism as a powerful contemporary vehicle of globalization.
 Prerequisite: SOAN 101 or 102 or permission of instructor.
+Offered in alternating years.

 SOAN-327 Gender in Society (4 Credits)